Edozie10/m365-identity-security-architecture/05-rollout-plan.md

----
 # Identity Security Rollout Plan

-## Overview

-This document describes the phased rollout strategy used to deploy the identity security architecture within the environment.
-The goal of this rollout is to introduce stronger authentication, device compliance validation, and contextual access controls while maintaining operational stability.

-Rather than enforcing all security controls simultaneously, the deployment follows a structured adoption model.
-This allows administrators to observe authentication behaviour, validate policy outcomes, and minimise disruption before stricter enforcement measures are applied.

-The rollout aligns with modern identity protection practices and supports a **Zero Trust security approach**, where access decisions are continuously evaluated based on identity, device posture, and risk signals.

 ---

+# Overview

+This document describes the **phased rollout strategy** used to deploy the identity security architecture within the Microsoft 365 environment.

+The goal of this rollout is to introduce **strong authentication, device compliance validation, and contextual access controls** while maintaining operational stability.

+Rather than enforcing all security controls simultaneously, the deployment follows a **structured adoption model**.
+This approach allows administrators to observe authentication behaviour, validate policy outcomes, and minimise disruption before stricter enforcement measures are applied.

+The rollout aligns with **modern Zero Trust security practices**, where access decisions are continuously evaluated based on identity signals, device posture, and contextual risk indicators.

+---

 # Rollout Principles

-The deployment approach is guided by several core principles.
+The deployment strategy is guided by several key principles.

+---

 ### Progressive Policy Enforcement

-Security policies are introduced gradually to allow systems and users to adapt before full enforcement occurs.
+Security controls are introduced **gradually** so users and systems can adapt before full enforcement occurs.

+---

 ### Visibility Before Restriction

-Monitoring authentication patterns and device compliance behaviour provides insight into potential operational impacts before policies begin restricting access.
+Authentication behaviour and device compliance signals are monitored before access restrictions are enforced.

+This helps administrators identify potential issues before policies impact users.

+---

 ### User Experience Awareness

-Security improvements should protect organisational resources while still supporting normal user productivity.
+Security improvements must protect organisational resources while still supporting **user productivity and operational efficiency**.

+---

 ### Operational Readiness

-Support teams must be prepared to assist users with device enrollment, authentication challenges, and remediation steps before policies are widely enforced.
+IT support teams must be prepared to assist users with:

+* Device enrollment
+* MFA registration
+* Authentication challenges
+* Access remediation steps

+Proper preparation ensures that support teams can quickly resolve user issues during deployment.

 ---